“My ex says he changed. Do I believe him? What does this mean? What should I do?” This is a question that I get asked a lot from clients and readers.

 If you’re in the “my ex says he changed.
 Should I take him back?” boat, keep this in mind…

-When you’re wanting to appear to have changed, you’ll tell everyone.
-When you actually have… everyone will tell YOU.
+When you’re wanting to appear to have changed… you’ll advertise it everywhere and need to tell everyone all about it.

-If your ex comes back and says that he WILL change… no. Let him fully clean up his side of the street first.
+If your ex comes back and says that he WILL change… no. Let him fully clean up his side of the street and prove that it’s clean.

-Change can only happen when responsibility is taken and there is a genuine desire to change for yourself – not a selfish agenda.
+Change can only happen when responsibility is taken and there is a genuine desire to change for yourself – not because you’re in a panic from losing control over someone.
 Feeling out of control and wanting to put a bandage on your bruised ego by making a phone call or sending a text and claiming to have changed is not indicative of real change.
 It’s just more of the same bs.

 I’m not saying that people don’t change.
 They most certainly do.
 I’ve definitely changed.
 When people change, it happens because they want it and they’re motivated to change; they’re ready.
 I changed because I decided to take accountability and wanted to do it for ME.
 Not because I was scared of losing some guy I f*cked over and was faced with either not getting what I wanted or having to “change.”